breezertwo/react-native-simboot/README.md

 #### Roadmap

-- add config to be able to add own paths and settings
+- add config to be able to add own paths, settings and device order
 - add option to differ between iOS versions
 - add script for android support